Racimmaker/Racimmaker/README.md

 - 👀 I’m interested in Data analysis in R / Rstudio and SQL
 - 🌱 I’m currently learning Data analysis
 - 💞️ I’m looking to collaborate on different data analysis project
-- How to reahc me
+- How to reach me
 - ⚡ Fun fact: ...

 <!---